AkhilaPitla/AI-WeatherPredictionModel/README.md

 In the image below, you can find the accuracy and evaluation of the logistic regression model with our dataset.
 We can observe that this model gives us 100% accuracy.

+Accuracy: 100.0 %
+The root mean square error is :  0.0
+The R2 Score is :  1.0
+The Mean Absolute error is :  0.0

 C.	Support Vector Classifier:
 A supervised machine learning model called a support vector machine (SVM) employs classification techniques to solve two-group classification problems.
 An SVM model can classify new text after being given sets of labeled training data for each category.